jheddings/notional/docs/iterators.md

             'property': 'Last Update'
         }
     ]
-)
+}

-for data in tasks:
+for data in query(**params):
     # do the things
 ```

-Note that the parameters to the iterator follow the standard API parameters for the
+Note that the parameters to the iterator call use the standard API parameters for the
-given endpoint.
+endpoint.